peteraba/binary4humans/README.md

 `bfh` ships with altogether three validators.

  - For checking strings encoding random length binary data there are two validators:
-   1. a relaxed validator called `IsAcceptableBfh` which ignores dashes
+   1. a relaxed validator called `IsAcceptable` which ignores dashes
-   1. and a validator called `IsWellFormattedBfh` which expects the dashes to be properly placed
+   1. and a validator called `IsWellFormatted` which expects the dashes to be properly placed
- - For checking strings encoding in `strict` mode there's a validator called `IsStrictBfh` which also expects the dashes to be placed properly
+ - For checking strings encoding in `strict` mode there's a validator called `IsStrict` which also expects the dashes to be placed properly

 Benchmarks
 ----------

 As you can see the performance leaves a lot to be desired at the moment.
-Improvements are planned but not promised.
-Pull requests are welcome!
+There have been some performance optimization already and although further improvements are definitely possible, they may never happen.
+Of course pull requests are welcome!

 ```
 ➤ go test -bench=. -cpu=1